Let’s be honest with one another, most life coaches are struggling to make a decent living from coaching and most life coach websites suck.

 Even companies that ‘specialize’ in offering sites for life coaches, should in the majority of cases be avoided because they’ll be using templates and just dragging and dropping everything.

-The net result of this is that all their sites look the same and don not met you individual needs.
+The net result of this is that all their sites look the same and don’t meet your individual needs.

 There are exceptions like Chris at Falaris who I use and highly recommend.
 The difference with Chris is, he hand codes everything and will take several hours talking to you to ensure exactly what it is you want.